hpiedcoq/terraserver/README.md

 ## Installation

-Once locatedreate a new directory inside this directory called "Chrome" (please respect the lower C)
+Once located create a new directory inside this directory called "chrome" (please respect the lower C)

 Save the file here.